qdrant/mmap-payload-storage/readme.md

 ## Design

-- The storage is divided into pages of fixed size (32MB)
+- The storage is divided into pages of fixed minimum size (32MB), but can be larger if a single payload needs more space.
+- Each payload fits within a single page.
 - Those pages are mapped into memory using mmap
 - Those pages are following the Slotted Page structure
 - Slots are fixed size.